Tarnagda1/IT-Portfolio/README.md

 # 👋 Hi, I'm Tarnagda

 Welcome to my personal project!
-I'm an entry-level IT professional passionate about systems administration, networking, and automation.
-This project showcases my hands-on experience with technologies across operating systems, networking, cloud, scripting, and virtualization.
+I'm an entry-level IT professional passionate about systems administration, networking, and Security.
+This project showcases my hands-on experience with technologies across operating systems, hardware, networking, cloud and virtualization.

 ---

 ## 🧠 Project Overview

-**Project Title:** *Information Technology*
-**Description:** This project focuses on [brief explanation — e.g., automating system monitoring using Python and PowerShell, configuring VLANs in a lab environment, deploying virtual servers with Azure, etc.].

-It's designed to demonstrate my foundational skills in IT infrastructure and support, using tools and platforms I've worked with during labs, coursework, and self-learning.
+**Description:** This project focuses on the admnistration of microsoft server and linux, troubleshooting and network configuration in a lab environment, It's designed to demonstrate my foundational skills in IT infrastructure and support, using tools and platforms I've worked with during labs, coursework, and self-learning.

 ---